FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Conclusion and Discussion

-We have developed a communication efficient, privacy-preserving, stragglers acceptable algorithm that we call \textsf{FedPower} for solving the partial SVD problem in the modern federated machine learning regime.
-Every worker device performs multiple (say $p$) local power iterations between two consecutive iterations.
-The full device or partial device aggregation is performed after every $p$ iterates.
-The Gaussian noise could be added to the iterates in the communication round to prevent possible privacy leakage.
-We theoretically proved the convergence bound of \textsf{FedPower} and discussed the effect of local iterations $p$.
-Empirically, we showed that the local iterations $(p\geq 2)$ of \textsf{FedPower} yield more accurate singular vector solutions than the baseline ($p=1$) method does under the same communication rounds and the same amount of accumulated privacy leakage.
+We present \textsf{FedPower}, a distributed algorithm designed for the federated learning framework to address the eigenspace estimation problem while ensuring communication efficiency, privacy preservation, and tolerance to stragglers.
+Our approach involves performing multiple noisy local power iterations between consecutive communications on each worker machine, where the noise comes from the DP's requirement.
+Full or partial aggregation scheme is performed after every $p$ iterates.
+Methodologically, our algorithms provide a flexible and general framework for the computation of leading eigenspace in the modern machine learning setting.
+Theoretically, our analysis gives a new application of the noisy power method \citep{hardt2014noisy} by combining the perturbed iterate analysis.
+In addition, the proposed algorithms can be applied to a wide range of statistical and machine learning tasks, including matrix completion, clustering, and ranking, among others.

-Methodologically, our algorithms provide a flexible and general framework for the computation of partial SVD in the modern machine learning setting.
-In the theoretical part, our analysis gives a new application of noisy power method \citep{hardt2014noisy} by combining the perturbed iterate analysis.
-Finally, the proposed algorithms can be applied to a wide range of statistical and machine learning tasks, including matrix completion, clustering, and ranking, among others.
+This work is a first step towards the power-method-based leading eigenspace estimation in the realistic federated learning regime.
+There are several challenges and open problems that require further investigation.
+First, the coupled factors $Z_t^{(i)}$ and $R_t^{(i)}$ in $W_t:=\sum_i W_t^{(i)}$ (see, e.g., (\ref{A.5})) make $\|W_t\|_2$ challenging to bound.
+In this work, we bound $\|W_t\|_2$ by taking maximization over all $i\in[m]$ and analyzing each $\|W_t^{(i)}\|_2$ respectively.
+However, ideally, one may hope that the summation is left inside the spectral norm and the bound of $\|W_t\|_2$ depends on the overall error $\|\sum _i A_i-A\|_2$ like the one-shot framework of \citet{charisopoulos2021communication}.
+In that case, the theoretical dependence on the heterogeneity parameter $\eta$ can also be relaxed.
+Therefore, new analyzing tools are in urgent need.